CntoDev/cachspeak/README.md

 # CNTO Cachet to TeamSpeak notification script
 This script is used to send a global message on a TeamSpeak server to notify a status change of one or more Cachet components.
+Cachspeak shares the same structure of [triscord](https://github.com/CntoDev/triscord), as well as the `persistence` and `settings` modules.

+Cachspeak is compatible with Cachet API v1 and TeamSpeak 3.

 ## Requirements
  - Python 3.5